 - Identify applicable learning assessment principles and practices to enhance student learning.

-- Develop learning assessment plans that they can implement in the coming academic semester to support classroom and program level assessment.
+- Develop learning assessment plans that they can implement in the coming academic semester to support program/institutional level assessment.

-- Utilize learning assessment tools to implement assessment plans in their classes and for their programs in a manner that is meaningful and manageable.
+- Utilize learning assessment tools to implement assessment plans that is meaningful and manageable.

 - To identify venues and locate resources to develop scholarship in teaching and learning utilizing learning assessment.

 - To utilize facilitation techniques to guide discussions and collaborative projects.

 |The Assessment Leadership Institute features|

 - Direct vs. indirect evidence of student learning

 - Multiple-choice test development and analysis (Handout, Excel exercise file)